-There are a several dune buggy rental places along the beach, as well as places to go sandboarding, or you can simply take one of the many marked trails and explore by foot.
+There are several dune buggy rental places along the beach, as well as places to go sandboarding, or you can simply take one of the many marked trails and explore on foot.

 No matter how you choose to explore this part of the Oregon Coast, make sure to pop into the quaint town of Florence for a bite to eat.